How to Price a House With Real Estate Comps

 If all the research and the math isn’t for you when it comes to calculating your home’s market value, there are alternatives.
 These options help if you sell off-market.

 At Sundae, we focus on connecting sellers to a large network of vetted property investors who will compete to bid on your home.
-Get multiple cash offers without having to deal with any property investors, period.
+You can get multiple cash offers without having to deal with any property investors, period.